MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/detailed-step-by-step-installation-guide.md

 # Detailed step by step installation guide

-In this article, you’ll learn how to install and deploy Microsoft Community Training platform on your Azure subscription.
+In this article, you’ll learn how to install and deploy the Community Training platform on your Azure subscription.

 ## Before you begin